15 tools that every mobile designer needs to have.

 10) UnSplash– https://unsplash.com/

 Unsplash releases 10 free high-resolution stock photos every 10 days.
 These photos are released under the creative commons public domain license, which means you can copy, modify, distribute and use these images for work and commercial purposes, all without asking for permission.
-This website has arguably become the best source for stock images for our design team.
+This website has arguably become the best source for stock images for our team of mobile designers.

 11) iOS/Android Sketch Paper

-A lot of our designers love and swear by physically sketching wireframes and mobile app prototypes before even touching a computer.
+A lot of our mobile designers love and swear by physically sketching wireframes and mobile app prototypes as part of their UX design process before even touching a computer.
 These dotted wireframe sketch papers for iOS and Android have all of the UI Elements marked down the sides, as well as half, third, and fourth markers along the top to ensure composition accuracy.
-A lot of our best UX ideas were first drafted on iOS/Android sketch paper.
+A lot of our best user centric design ideas were first drafted on iOS/Android sketch paper.

 12) Omnigraffle– https://www.omnigroup.com/omnigraffle

 Omnigraffle is known for being the top diagram and wireframing tool.
 The program helps expedite the process of creating multi page decks and extensive wireframes.
 It uses vector based graphics, easy to duplicate master pages, icon/element templates, and frictionless exporting options for a streamlined wireframing process.
-You also have the option of importing your own custom element libraries, allowing you to quickly re-use elements, and thus resulting in a more efficient creation process.
-Omnigraffle has consistently reduced our production time in half, subsequently giving our design team more time to solve complex UX problems.
+You also have the option of importing your own custom element libraries, allowing you to quickly re-use elements, and thus resulting in a more efficient UX design process.
+Omnigraffle has consistently reduced our production time in half, subsequently giving our mobile designers more time to solve complex UX problems.

 13) CloudComp– http://cloudcmp.co/

-CloudComp is a lightweight mobile prototype and mockup tool powered by Cloud App which lets designers seamlessly share app and website mockups with clients.
-Mockups are elegantly encased inside of a realistic device shell and a great tool to leverage when pitching or presenting to clients.
+CloudComp is a lightweight mobile prototype and mockup tool powered by Cloud App which lets mobile designers seamlessly share app and website mockups with clients.
+Mockups are elegantly encased inside of a realistic device shell and are a great mobile app designing tool to leverage when pitching or presenting to clients.

 While there are many mobile app prototyping tools available to designers, one of our favorites is, Proto.io.
 The mobile prototyping platform lets you easily build and deploy fully interactive mobile app prototypes and simulations.

 You can easily emulate screen transitions, orientation changes or touch gestures and test each prototype on any device iPhone, iPad or Android.
-Though designed primarily for use with mobile apps, Proto.io used by has found its designers using the platform for other emerging Internet-connected devices, such as smart TVs, gaming devices, refrigerators, alarm clocks and cars, and Google Android Wear.
+Though designed primarily for use with mobile apps, Proto.io used by has found its mobile designers integrating the the platform into their UX design process for other emerging Internet-connected devices, such as smart TVs, gaming devices, refrigerators, alarm clocks and cars, and Google Android Wear.

 15) After Effects– http://www.adobe.com/products/aftereffects.html

 Attempting to verbally explain transitions or subtle animation ideas between each screen of an app can be a daunting task.
-With After Effects, we are able to effectively demonstrate exactly what we envision to the client.
+With After Effects, we are able to effectively demonstrate exactly the user centric design we envision to the client.
 This is our go-to tool for all animations and motion graphics.
-Adobe’s motion graphics product has been used to prototype animation for some time now, and once you get the hang of it, there are no limits to what can be done.
+Adobe’s motion graphics product has been used to prototype animation for some time now, and once you get the hang of it, there are no limits to what can be done with this mobile app designing tool.

 Mobile goodness in your inbox